AdityaWadichar/Weather/README.md

 `pip install requests`

-* To initiate the database run the following command

-`python create.py`

 * To run the application, enter the command

 `python app.py`

 * Open the URL [http://127.0.0.1:5000](http://127.0.0.1:5000).
 Enter the city and click on add city.

-* You can delete entire cities from the database by entering the following command
+* You can delete entire cities from the database by clicking on Delete all cities

-`python del.py`

 ## Webpage